Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 51 points three of seven times.

-- Florida's games have gone over 51 points in four of seven chances this season.
+- Georgia and its opponents have combined to score more than 51 points in three of seven games this season.

-- The two teams combine to score 72.8 points per game, 21.8 more than the over/under in this contest.

 - The 27.7 combined points per game that these two squads have allowed this season are 23.3 fewer than the 51 over/under in this contest.